Allosaurus: Initial finds and naming of Allosaurus

+Renaming to Antrodemus and early discoveries at Dinosaur National Monument

-The multiplicity of early names complicated later research, with the situation compounded by the terse descriptions provided by Marsh and Cope.
-Even at the time, authors such as Samuel Wendell Williston suggested that too many names had been coined.
+The many names coined by Cope and Marsh complicated later research, with the situation further compounded by the terse descriptions they provided.
+Even at the time, authors such as Samuel W. Williston suggested that too many names had been coined.
 For example, Williston pointed out in 1901 that Marsh had never been able to adequately distinguish Allosaurus from Creosaurus.
-The most influential early attempt to sort out the convoluted situation was produced by Charles W. Gilmore in 1920.
-He came to the conclusion that the tail vertebra named Antrodemus by Leidy was indistinguishable from those of Allosaurus, and Antrodemus thus should be the preferred name because, as the older name, it had priority.
-Antrodemus became the accepted name for this familiar genus for over 50 years, until James Henry Madsen published on the Cleveland-Lloyd specimens and concluded that Allosaurus should be used because Antrodemus was based on material with poor, if any, diagnostic features and locality information (for example, the geological formation that the single bone of Antrodemus came from is unknown).
-"Antrodemus" has been used informally for convenience when distinguishing between the skull Gilmore restored and the composite skull restored by Madsen.
+The most influential early attempt to sort out the situation was produced by Charles W. Gilmore in 1920.
+He came to the conclusion that the tail vertebra named Antrodemus by Leidy was indistinguishable from those of Allosaurus and that Antrodemus should be the preferred name because, as the older name, it had priority.
+Antrodemus became the accepted name for this familiar genus for over 50 years, until James H. Madsen published on the Cleveland-Lloyd specimens and concluded that Allosaurus should be used because Antrodemus was based on material with poor, if any, diagnostic features and locality information.
+For example, the geological formation that the single bone of Antrodemus came from is unknown.

+In 1909, Earl Douglass from the Carnegie Museum discovered what should later become Dinosaur National Monument in Utah.
+Until 2022, Douglass and his team excavated over 700,000 lbs of fossils of multiple dinosaur species from a single quarry, including several Allosaurus specimens.
+Among these finds is CM 11844, which was collected between 1913 and 1915 and comprises much of the skeleton and a fragmentary skull.
+Since 1938, this skeleton is on display at the Carnegie Museum.
+During the summer of 1924, the University of Utah uncovered DINO 2560, the best preserved Allosaurus specimen known at that time.
+The skull of this particularly large individual is on exhibit at the Dinosaur National Monument.

-Cleveland-Lloyd discoveries
+Cleveland-Lloyd discoveries and "Big Al"

-Although sporadic work at what became known as the Cleveland-Lloyd Dinosaur Quarry in Emery County, Utah, had taken place as early as 1927, and the fossil site itself described by William L. Stokes in 1945, major operations did not begin there until 1960.
-Under a cooperative effort involving nearly 40 institutions, thousands of bones were recovered between 1960 and 1965, led by James Henry Madsen.
-The quarry is notable for the predominance of Allosaurus remains, the condition of the specimens, and the lack of scientific resolution on how it came to be.
-The majority of bones belong to the large theropod Allosaurus fragilis (it is estimated that the remains of at least 46 A. fragilis have been found there, out of at a minimum 73 dinosaurs), and the fossils found there are disarticulated and well-mixed.
-Nearly a dozen scientific papers have been written on the taphonomy of the site, suggesting numerous mutually exclusive explanations for how it may have formed.
-Suggestions have ranged from animals getting stuck in a bog, to becoming trapped in deep mud, to falling victim to drought-induced mortality around a waterhole, to getting trapped in a spring-fed pond or seep.
-Regardless of the actual cause, the great quantity of well-preserved Allosaurus remains has allowed this genus to be known in detail, making it among the best-known theropods.
-Skeletal remains from the quarry pertain to individuals of almost all ages and sizes, from less than 1 m to 12 m long, and the disarticulation is an advantage for describing bones usually found fused.
-Due to being one of Utah's two fossil quarries where many Allosaurus specimens have been discovered, Allosaurus was designated as the state fossil of Utah in 1988.
+Although sporadic work at what became known as Utah's Cleveland-Lloyd Dinosaur Quarry had taken place as early as 1927 and the fossil site itself was described by William L. Stokes in 1945, major operations did not begin there until 1960.
+Madsen led a cooperative effort between 1960 and 1965 involving nearly 40 institutions, during which thousands of bones were recovered from the site.
+The quarry is notable for the predominance of Allosaurus remains: the quarry preserves a minimum of 73 individual dinosaurs and at least 46 of those are A. fragilis.
+The great quantity of well-preserved Allosaurus remains has allowed this genus to be known in great detail, making it among the best-known of all theropods.
+Skeletal remains from the quarry pertain to individuals of almost all ages and sizes, from less than 1 m to 12 m long.
+Because its fossils are common at both this quarry and others in the state, Allosaurus was designated as the state fossil of Utah in 1988.